When and Where Can Santa Clara County Residents Get the COVID-19 Vaccine?

-Now that Governor Gavin Newsom Wednesday allowed people 65 years old and older to get the COVID-19 vaccine, the question is -- when and where can these people get vaccinated?
+Now that Gov. Gavin Newsom Wednesday announced people 65 and older are eligible to receive the COVID-19 vaccine, the question is: When and where can they get vaccinated?

 Here’s what Santa Clara County officials want you to know: